lindaprotocol/documentation-en/docs/using_javatron/private_network.md

       $ mkdir FullNode
       ```

-2. Get the java-tron Client
+2. Get the java-linda Client

-    - Download the latest `FullNode.jar` from the [java-tron GitHub Releases](https://github.com/tronprotocol/java-tron/releases) page.
+    - Download the latest `FullNode.jar` from the [java-linda GitHub Releases](https://github.com/lindaprotocol/java-linda/releases) page.
     - Copy the downloaded `JAR` file into each of the two node directories:

          ```